-If you are living an oily life, carrier oils are likely a huge part of your day.
+If you’re living an oily life, carrier oils are likely a huge part of your day.
 Most people have a favorite or a tried and true carrier oil that works best with their bodies and skin.
 Coconut oil is a fantastic carrier oil to use when diluting essential oils for topical use.
 It’s also a great choice to add to household, beauty, and kitchen recipes.
-We are excited to share some of our best uses and recipes for coconut oil.
+We are excited to share some of our best coconut oil recipes and uses.

 Coconut oil is the first carrier oil I ever used when I began using essential oils.
 I kept a huge jar of solid coconut oil next to my bed at all times.
 I would scoop out a tablespoon or so into my hands, then add a few drops of essential oils with no rhyme or reason.
 Oops.

 This was a terrible method since I would sometimes get confused with which jar was my kitchen coconut oil, and which one was for my bedroom.
 Not a great system.
 Lesson learned.
 I have since branched out to other carrier oils, but coconut oil still remains my favorite.

 Read about some of our other oily mishaps here and 15 Things I Wish I’d Known When I Started Using Essential Oils.